poudelef/Research-/Readme.md

-# Video Summarization: Understanding User Attention
+# Video Summarization: Understanding User Attention : **"A User Attention Model for Video Summarization"** by Yu-Fei Ma, Lie Lu, Hong-Jiang Zhang, and Mingjing Li from Microsoft Research Asia.

-This document summarizes key aspects of the paper **"A User Attention Model for Video Summarization"** by Yu-Fei Ma, Lie Lu, Hong-Jiang Zhang, and Mingjing Li from Microsoft Research Asia.
+## Introduction?

-## What is this paper about?
+* This paper introduces a new way to automatically create summaries of videos.
+Instead of trying to understand every little detail (the "semantics") of a video, which is       very hard for computers,

-This paper introduces a new way to automatically create summaries of videos.
-Instead of trying to understand every little detail (the "semantics") of a video, which is very hard for computers, it focuses on **modeling what a person pays attention to** while watching a video.
+* It focuses on **modeling what a person pays attention to** while watching a video.
 The idea is that if we can predict where a person's eyes and ears will focus, we can       pick out the most important parts for a summary.

 ## Why is this important?